MansiV01/Spotify-clone/README.md

 # Spotify-clone

 A simple Spotify clone (music player) using HTML, CSS and JavaScript.
-Used an attractive UI accompained with basic features like play,pause and previous,next buttons.
+Used an attractive UI accompanied with basic features like play,pause and previous,next buttons.